chriswyatt1/Table_to_SVM_1071/README.md

 ```
 -->
 Where, first we call `nextflow` to `run` the script called `main.nf`
-Then we use the background flag `-bg`, so that Nextflow runs in the background, and you still have control of the terminal
+Then we use the background flag `-bg`, so that Nextflow runs in the background, and you still have control of the terminal.
 Then we use the docker profile flag `-profile docker`, which tells Nextflow to use docker within this environment, where all the programs are available to run the repo code.
+If you are running locally, then you need to make sure docker is running on your machine.
+If you are running on a computer cluster you will likely need to use singularity (ask your compute cluster admin for help writing a config file to allow nextflow to find singularity.
+For help, see conf/myriad.config which shows an example profile called myriad that runs an example singulairity configuration on `sge` at a specific cluster in UCL).

-4. Now you will see something similar to the following:
+4. Once you run the Nextflow script, you should see something similar to the following:
 ```
 Launching `main.nf` [sad_liskov] - revision: 51169b9f2c
  S V M